13 Fun Things to Do in Atlantic City

 For decades, Atlantic City, New Jersey, has been one of the most popular tourist destinations on the East Coast.
 The reason for this is not hard to see–it’s packed with entertainment, live shows, fine dining, and more.
-Here are some of our favorite fun things to do in Atlantic City.
+We visit at least once a year for a weekend getaway and are constantly on a quest to uncover more fun things to do in Atlantic City.
+Here’s a look at some of our favorites.

 Explore the Boardwalk

-The famous AC Boardwalk is a great place for a stroll…or people watching
+The famous boardwalk is a great place to stroll

-If there is any place that enjoys a near-iconic status in this city, it is the Broadwalk.
-It’s the most popular tourist attraction in Atlantic City and has made its way to the bucket list of nearly everyone visiting this Shore town.
+If there is any place that enjoys an iconic status in this city, it is the boardwalk.
+It’s the most popular tourist attraction in Atlantic City and has made its way to the bucket list of nearly everyone visiting this shore town.

-The four-mile-long stretch of wood that is the Atlantic City Boardwalk was initially constructed in 1870.
+The four-mile-long stretch of wood that is the Atlantic City boardwalk was initially constructed in 1870.
 It offers some of the best people watching you could imagine plus open-air shows, shopping, and good restaurants.
-Visitors can go for a stroll or explore it from the comfort of its popular rolling chair–which consists of large wicker chairs drawn along like a rickshaw–or its equally popular electric tram.
+Visitors can go for a stroll or explore it from the comfort of its popular rolling chair–a large wicker chair drawn along like a rickshaw–or its equally popular electric tram.

 Enjoy the beach